How to Change the OST File Location in Outlook?

 Value Path: Path of the storage folder, where you want to save your OST.

 So, after following the above-mentioned steps, you can finally configure the Exchange account again in your Outlook.
 And from now on, all your OST files will be saved at the location you have selected.
+Using this method, you can change the OST file location in Outlook for Office 365 accounts also.

 Using Outlook Account Settings